cloudposse/terraform-aws-cloudtrail-s3-bucket/README.md

 Check out these related projects.

-- [terraform-aws-cloudfront-s3-cdn](https://github.com/cloudposse/terraform-aws-cloudfront-s3-cdn) - Terraform module to easily provision CloudFront CDN backed by an S3 origin
+- [terraform-aws-cloudtrail](https://github.com/cloudposse/terraform-aws-cloudtrail) - Terraform module to provision an AWS CloudTrail and an encrypted S3 bucket with versioning to store CloudTrail logs
+- [terraform-aws-cloudtrail-cloudwatch-alarms](https://github.com/cloudposse/terraform-aws-cloudtrail-cloudwatch-alarms) - Terraform module for creating alarms for tracking important changes and occurances from cloudtrail.
 - [terraform-aws-s3-log-storage](https://github.com/cloudposse/terraform-aws-s3-log-storage) - This module creates an S3 bucket suitable for receiving logs from other AWS services such as S3, CloudFront, and CloudTrail
-- [terraform-aws-s3-website](https://github.com/cloudposse/terraform-aws-s3-website) - Terraform Module for Creating S3 backed Websites and Route53 DNS
-- [terraform-aws-cloudtrail](https://github.com/cloudposse/terraform-aws-cloudtrail) - Terraform module to provision an AWS CloudTrail and an encrypted S3 bucket with versioning to store CloudTrail logs
+- [terraform-aws-cloudtrail-s3-bucket](https://github.com/cloudposse/terraform-aws-cloudtrail-s3-bucket) - S3 bucket with built in IAM policy to allow CloudTrail logs